-To procrastinate means to avoid tackling things we know we should.
-We avoid the jobs we should attend to; we avoid sorting out issues; it’s a habit that once you get into, it’s very hard to get out of.
-It’s something I did as a child.
+To procrastinate means to avoid tackling things we know we need to tackle.
+We avoid the jobs we should attend to, we avoid sorting our issues out.
+It’s also a habit that once you get into, it’s very hard to get out of.

-I believe a list is a form of procrastination too, we would have to act on it to move away from procrastinating.
-As we procrastinate, we begin to form a pattern of not doing anything.
-The more we spiral into that pattern, the more we procrastinate and the more we procrastinate the more we want to procrastinate and the cycle continues.
+As a child I always did it.
+When we procrastinate, we form a pattern of not doing anything.
+The more we spiral into that pattern, the more we procrastinate and the more we procrastinate, the more we continue to procrastinate and the cycle continues.